sourashis02/file_sharing/README.md

 # file_sharing
-This is a secure file sharing application
+</> This is a secure file sharing application

+</> The tech stack involved in this project
+- Backend - Django
+- DB - SQLLite
+- Frontend - React.js

+</>